0xPolygon/polygon-edge-docs/docs/consensus/add-new-validators.md

 This command will print the validator key (address) and the node ID.
 You will need the validator key (address) for the next step.

-## Step 2: From other validator nodes proposes a new candidate to be added
+## Step 2: From other validator nodes propose a new candidate

 For a new node to become a validator at least 51% of validators need to propose him.